ppriewe88/data_analysis_gdp_energy_decoupling_europe/README.md

       To have a (better) look at the dashboard, open the dash-urls (you can find them in the subfolders of "dashboards_and_tables" in the run-functions for the different apps)
     Or:
       check the subfolders of "dashboards_and_tables" and open the jpeg-files!
 I prepared some visual snapshots of the boards
+    OR:
+      EASIEST WAY TO GET A VISUAL IMPRESSION: CHECK THE "IMPRESSIONS"-FOLDER.

 Have fun looking at the project and contact me anytime, if you have questions!

-P.S.: textx and data colums are in German currently.
+P.S.: texts and data colums are in German currently.